Where was How to Train Your Dragon filmed? The real Isle of Berk

 Perched on a cliff edge along Northern Ireland’s Causeway Coast near the Giant’s Causeway, Dunseverick Castle served as the backdrop for this scene with Hiccup and Astrid.

-Once a royal site linked to ancient kings, today only a gate lodge remains.
+Once a royal site linked to ancient Irish kings, today only the walls of the gate lodge remain.

 Can you help to improve this article about the filming locations of How to Train Your Dragon?
 To complete and correct this report, any feedback, info, or images that you may have are more than welcome, thank you!